Ring of Fire: An Indonesian Odyssey

 The Ring of Fire: An Indonesian Odyssey is a series of five documentary films following the decade-long Wanderjahr of the filmmaker/sibling partnership Lorne and Lawrence Blair.

 Background

 With financing from investors including the BBC and Ringo Starr, the Blair Brothers arrived in Indonesia from England in 1972.
-Then the Indonesian archipelago offered isolation for neolithic cultures and their indigenous beliefs.
-The Blair Brothers spent over two decades documenting the relationships of island ecology and their peoples.
-One result of the Blair's work was a PBS-distributed multi-media package- an oversized picture book, alongside the Emmy-nominated BBC/PBS television series Ring of Fire.
-A book of the television series was published in 1988 and republished in 2010.
-A digitally remastered DVD was released in 2003.
-In 2021, in celebration of 50 years since filming began, Ring of Fire: An Indonesian Odyssey has been digitally remastered (both picture and sound) and is now available on iTunes (US, UK, AUS and CAN).
+At that time, the Indonesian archipelago offered isolation for Neolithic cultures and their indigenous beliefs.
+The Blair brothers spent over two decades documenting the relationships between island ecology and their peoples.

 Production

-Originally cut from 80 hours of 16mm film in co-production with WGBH-TV, Boston, Ring of Fire was produced, directed and photographed by Lorne Blair and co-produced and written by Lawrence Blair.
-Executive producer was Frontlines David Fanning.
-The films have since been shown in more than 60 countries.
-The 2021 digital remaster is produced and powered by SavEarth Media, an impact media company.
+Originally edited from 80 hours of 16mm film in co-production with WGBH-TV, Boston, Ring of Fire was produced, directed and photographed by Lorne Blair and co-produced and written by Lawrence Blair.
+The executive producer was Frontlines David Fanning.
+The films have been shown in more than 60 countries.
+A 2021 digital remaster was produced by SavEarth Media, an impact media company.